harisont/covid-19/words/words.md

 <!--Don't downplay fear to build up hope.
 Our fear should *team up* with our hope, like the inventors of airplanes & parachutes.
 Preparing for horrible futures is how we *create* a hopeful future.-->

-Non minimizzare la paura per costruire speranza.
-La nostra paura dovrebbe *allearsi* con la speranza, come gli inventori di aereoplani e gli inventori di paracaduti.
-Prepararandosi a futuri terribili è il modo in cui *creaimo* futuri in cui sperare.
+Non minimizzare la paura per suscitare speranza.
+La nostra paura dovrebbe *allearsi* con la speranza, come gli inventori di aereoplani con gli inventori di paracaduti.
+Prepararsi a futuri terribili è il modo per *creare* un futuro pieno di speranze.

 <!--The only thing to fear is the idea that the only thing to fear is fear itself.-->